-INFORMATION ON EACH OF THE GRADE LEVELS CLASSES IS AVAILABLE IN THE LINKS ABOVE.
+INFORMATION ON EACH OF THE GRADE LEVELS CLASSES IS AVAILABLE ON THE LEFTHAND MENU.

 Reading Resource Room

-In Grades 1-4, the Reading Resource Specialists support classroom teachers in reading instruction.
-Incorporated into the reading instruction are the Houghton Mifflin Journeys Program, The Spalding Method of Phonics for Teaching Reading, and selected quality literature.
+In Grades K-4, the Reading Resource Specialists support classroom teachers in reading instruction.
+Incorporated into the reading instruction are the Houghton Mifflin Journeys Program, The Spalding Method of Phonics for Teaching Reading, Heggerty Bridge to Reading and selected quality literature.

 The Reading Resource Specialists provide options for on-going reading assessment of all students.
 Reading teachers work with groups of students on various reading skills throughout the year.
 They meet regularly with the classroom teachers to develop both short and long range reading plans based on student progress towards the meeting of Common Core ELA Standards.